alexandranazdravan/Traveler-Backend/README.md

 GET https://api.travelpayouts.com/data/en/airports.json  <br>
 GET https://api.travelpayouts.com/data/en/airlines.json <br>

 I have extracted from these json's the codes and the names and saved them in associative arrays.
-This way, the requests from the user are made with the name of the cities/airlines and the IATA class contains methods to "translate" from code to name and viceversa. <br>
+This way, the requests from the user are made with the name of the cities/airlines, whereas the IATA class contains methods to "translate" from code to name and viceversa. <br>

 ``` bash
     public function searchByIATACityCode(string $iata_code): string {